nicholaswilde/recipes/docs/mexican/mexican-lentil-soup.md

 ### Step 1

 Heat large saucepan over medium-high heat.
-Add olive oil and saute carrot, onion, and celery, and garlic for 5 to 7 minutes.
+Add olive oil and sauté carrot, onion, and celery, and garlic for 5 to 7 minutes.

 ### Step 2